-- I. Evaluating the performance and relevance of the 7 material issues identified by the - of the 7 material issues identified by the panel in 2016. - 2.
+- I. Evaluating the performance and relevance of the 7 material issues identified by the panel in 2016. - 2.
 In-depth individual dialogue with experts from more than 50 organisations that represent our main stakeholders, carried out by the Reputation Institute.